 - Communication skills: Convey or share ideas and feelings effectively using verbal and written communication skills.
 Demonstrate effective listening and questioning skills

 - Teamwork: Work well in a team and contribute towards individual and team goals

-- Computer Literacy: Knowledge of Microsoft office programmes including Word and Excel
+- Computer Literacy: Knowledge of Microsoft Office programmes including Word & Excel

 - Personal Mastery: Always brings their best self.
 Makes an immediate and positive impact on others.
 Manages own emotions, remaining calm and effective during stressful times.
 Present and focused in the moment, attends to tasks and people to make conscious decisions.
 Acknowledges their limits of personal knowledge, skills, and expertise

 - Agility: Constantly curious and courageous.
 Sharing success and failures with others, reflecting on learnings.
 Proactively taking actions to constantly learn and improve, seeking feedback from colleagues.
 Adapts quickly to change by modifying behaviour and approach